Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Introduction

 \begingroup \endgroup

-Stable placement is one instance of contact-rich manipulations, where geometric uncertainty has long been a challenge~\cite{rodriguez2021unstable_queen}; exploring stable placement therefore offers insights into this challenge.
-In contact-rich manipulations, objects interact through the establishment or cessation of contact, leading to hybrid dynamics where each contact configuration dictates a unique smooth dynamics.
+Stable placement is one instance of contact-rich manipulation, where geometric uncertainty has long been a challenge~\cite{rodriguez2021unstable_queen}; exploring stable placement therefore offers insights into this challenge.
+In contact-rich manipulation, objects interact through the establishment or cessation of contact, leading to hybrid dynamics where each contact mode dictates a unique smooth dynamics.
 For example, the dynamics of placing a coffee cup changes upon making contact with a saucer, with these dynamics' boundaries shaped by the objects' geometries, such as the saucer's shape.
-Because of the hybrid dynamics, contact-rich manipulations are sensitive to geometric uncertainty, where “small changes in the geometry of parts can have a significant impact on fine-motion strategies.”\cite{lozano-perez1984automatic}
+Because of the hybrid dynamics, contact-rich manipulation is sensitive to geometric uncertainty, where “small changes in the geometry of parts can have a significant impact on fine-motion strategies~\cite{lozano-perez1984automatic}.”

-We propose a method for stable placement by estimating the geometric uncertainty using a general differentiable contact dynamics model.
-We estimate various geometric uncertainties in a unified way: applying gradients to align force sensor readings with model predictions.
-A novel aspect of our approach is the differentiation of contact forces with respect to geometric parameters, a capability underexplored in existing differentiable rigid-body simulators; we have prototyped this capability on top of the Jade simulator~\cite{yang2024jade}.
-This capability allows us to use gradients to update our believed geometric parameters to be closer to the groundtruth.
-We verify our approach in the real world on a variety of geometric uncertainties, including in-hand pose uncertainty of the grasped object, the object’s shape uncertainty, and the environment’s shape uncertainty.
-The efficacy of our approach is compared to both a trigger-based heuristic policy and a policy based on particle filtering.
+Differentiable simulation offers a promising approach to robotic manipulation under uncertainty, as it enables parameter estimation by aligning simulated and measured sensor readings through gradient-based optimization~\cite{li2019learning,mitrano2023focused,le2023differentiable}.
+However, existing differentiable simulators do not provide gradients of contact wrenches with respect to geometric parameters, and therefore cannot estimate uncertain geometries.